While observing exotic animal trainers for her acclaimed book Kicked, Bitten, and Scratched, journalist Amy …

 Rileggere Lessico famigliare non è stata una delusione.
 Si può godere la pure bellezza linguistica, oppure assaporare l'immagine di una vita famigliare molto particolare eppure molto semplice, o ancora meravigliarsi della macrostoria di cui apprendiamo tramite questa microstoria, come l'episodio della fuga di Turati.

-Review of 'Out of the wreckage' on 'Goodreads'
+Review of 'The Ecology of Freedom' on 'Goodreads'

 5 stelle